What should you look for when deciding on a dentist? And once you have paid them a visit, how should you reflect on the experience?

-Everybody has the right to choose their own dentist.
-This choice should not be compromised by private health insurance funds who seek to convince their customers to use their contracted or 'preferred provider' dentists.
+You have the right to choose your dentist.
+This choice should not be compromised by your private health insurance fund who may suggest that you use their contracted or 'preferred provider' dentists.

-Depending on your priorities, there are a few points to keep in mind.
+Depending on what you are looking for, there are a few points to keep in mind.

-- Are their office hours suitable?
-Do you require a dentist that is open outside the usual 9 to 5 business hours?
+- Do their office hours work for you?
+Do you need a dentist that is open outside the hours of 9 to 5?

 - Are you looking for a dental practitioner that participates in government schemes such as the Child Dental Benefits Schedule (CDBS) or the Cleft Lip and Cleft Palate Scheme?

 - Is it an accredited dental practice?
-This is not mandatory but having practice accreditation does indicate that the dental clinic has worked hard to meet a set of internationally recognised healthcare standards.
+This is not mandatory but a clinic that has practice accreditation means they have worked hard to meet a set of internationally-recognised healthcare standards.

 - Are you looking for a dental practitioner that specialises in a particular treatment or area of dentistry?